FLAG & LSR fact sheet

 Methane (CH4) and Nitrous oxide (N2O) emission from biomass combustion

-Unlike CO2 emissions, the combustion of biomass result in net additions of CH4 and N2O to the atmosphere, and emissions of these two greenhouse gases as a result of biomass combustion are accounted under Scope 1 and shown on the Terrascope platform.
+Unlike CO2 emissions, the combustion of biomass results in net additions of CH4 and N2O to the atmosphere, and emissions of these two greenhouse gases as a result of biomass combustion are accounted for under Scope 1 and shown on the Terrascope platform.

 Biogenic CO2 (Out-of-scope)

-Is everything related to fertiliser use covered under FLAG?
+Is everything related to fertilizer use covered under FLAG?

-The various types of emissions that are connected to the use of fertilisers are:
+The various types of emissions that are connected to the use of fertilizers are:

-1. CO2 and NO2 emissions from production of fertiliser
+1. CO2 and NO2 emissions from the production of fertilizer

-2. Direct NO2 emissions from soil due to fertiliser application
+2. Direct NO2 emissions from the soil due to fertilizer application

-3. Indirect NO2 emissions from leaching, runoff and volatilisation
+3. Indirect NO2 emissions from leaching, runoff and volatilization

-In short, emissions from fertiliser production and application is considered FLAG, but not transportation of fertiliser to farm
+In short, emissions from fertilizer production and application are considered FLAG, but not transportation of fertilizer to farm

 The Complete Solution for FLAG & LSR